Virus uncertainty weighs on global shares, dollar takes breather

 Stock markets have recovered some ground since the initial news of the outbreak impacted markets, as the rate of increase of reported cases appears to slow.

-(GRAPHIC: Stocks stabilize as pace of reported virus infections slows - here(2).png)
+(GRAPHIC: Stocks stabilize as pace of reported virus infections slows - here)

 “Whether the coronavirus-related relief is lasting depends on whether this epidemic can ultimately be contained.
 The new global infections numbers hint at some stabilization suggesting that the speed of the spreading of this virus has come down,” said Martin Wolburg, senior economist at Generali Investments in a note to clients.